limbosworld/NMS-The-Purge/README.md

 ### Primary missions

 * Awakenings [Completed](https://nomanssky.fandom.com/wiki/Awakenings)
-* The Atlas Path [Completed](https://nomanssky.fandom.com/wiki/The_Atlas_Path#The_Final_Atlas_Interface) ... or rather, the part where you collect all the seeds and birth a new star.
+* The Atlas Path [Completed](https://nomanssky.fandom.com/wiki/The_Atlas_Path#The_Final_Atlas_Interface) ... or rather, the part where you collect all the seeds and birth a new star was completed.
 This mission tends to repeat itself even after you complete it though.
 You can read about it in the [Wiki](https://nomanssky.fandom.com/wiki/The_Atlas_Path#Completion_and_Mission_Log)
 * Alone Amidst the Stars [Completed](https://nomanssky.fandom.com/wiki/Alone_Amidst_the_Stars)
 * Ghosts in the Machine [Completed](https://nomanssky.fandom.com/wiki/Ghosts_in_the_Machine)
 * A Leap in the Dark [Completed](https://nomanssky.fandom.com/wiki/A_Leap_in_the_Dark)